 From the cities to the sierras, the rolling inland plains to its long and varied coastline, Andalucía has a wealth of architecture.

-Classic Gothic architecture, overlapping with the mudéjar style, spread through Andalucía with the Reconquest.
-More >
+Classic Gothic architecture, overlapping with the mudéjar style, spread through Andalucía from the 14th century with the Reconquest.
+As the Christians recovered the towns and cities there was a… More →

 Baroque and Neoclassic architecture was prominent in Spain between the late 17th and mid 18th Century.
-More >
+These two styles were not as influenced by the Muslim world as the majority of Andalucian… More →

 In prehistoric times the early inhabitants of Andalucía moved great boulders to shelter their dead.
 Great Roman cities and roads strode across the region, eventually paving the way for Al-Andalus and nearly eight centuries of unparalleled Moorish urban and agricultural construction.